Capital punishment in Japan: Public debate

+In 2021, Ipsos conducted a multinational online survey on capital punishment among 55 countries.
+The poll showed 74% of Japan citizens favoring the death penalty, tied with South Korea and more than any other of the surveyed countries, including the United States (67%).

+At a 2003 trial, a Tokyo prosecutor presented the court a petition with 76,000 signatures as part of his case for a death sentence.

 During the late 1980s, four death penalty defendants who were sentenced in the period just after World War II were exonerated by the Supreme Court.
 Charles Lane of The Washington Post claims that this embarrassed the Ministry of Justice, whose officials sincerely believed that such mistakes by the system were almost impossible.
 Between 1989 and 1993, four successive ministers of justice refused to authorise executions, which amounted to an informal moratorium.

 The British newspaper The Times claimed that the death penalty was "effectively suspended" on 17 September 2009 with the appointment of Keiko Chiba, who was a member of anti-death penalty MPs caucus group, as Minister of Justice.
 However, no official policy statement was made in this regard.
 Chiba only stated that "I will cautiously handle (the cases) based on the duties of the justice minister."
-The Times speculation was conclusively disproven when Chiba signed two death warrants and personally witnessed their executions.
+The Times' speculation was conclusively disproven when Chiba signed two death warrants and personally witnessed their executions.